-Similarly, the term ‘secondhand smoke’ in the past x [roughly how many?] years has been critical to communicating the risks of smoking to the public And the decision to name the cause of AIDS Human Immunodeficiency Virus (HIV) in 19 [when?] -- in preference to Human T-Cell Lymphotropic virus (HTLV-III) or Lymphadenopathy-Associated virus (LAV) – helped people understand that the disease was caused by a virus that harms the immune system.
+Similarly, the term ‘secondhand smoke’ in the past 40 years has been critical to communicating the risks of smoking to the public.7 And the decision to name the cause of AIDS, Human Immunodeficiency Virus (HIV) in 1986 in preference to Human T-Cell Lymphotropic virus (HTLV-III) or Lymphadenopathy-Associated virus (LAV) – helped people understand that the disease was caused by a virus that harms the immune system.
 As such, it was critical to phasing out stigmatizing and inaccurate terms such as ‘the gay plague’ which had previously dominated communications around AIDS.

 The recent appointment of a United Nations Interagency Group provides an opportunity to apply the power of words to drug resistance.
 We urge this group to focus on three issues in particular.

 Drug resistant infection.
 We propose that ‘drug resistant infection’ be the overarching term used (in English) to describe used (in English) to describe infections caused by organisms that are resistant to treatment, including those caused by bacteria that do not respond to antibiotics.
 The WHO and Wellcome Trust surveys indicate that most people understand this term and it is already in use for tuberculosis.
-(Medical practitioners among others commonly refer to ‘drug-resistant tuberculosis’.)
-We also suggest that more specific words such as ‘antibiotic’ or ‘antifungal’ are used in preference to antimicrobial when referring to specific medicines.
+(Medical practitioners among others commonly refer to ‘drug-resistant tuberculosis’).
+We also suggest that more specific words such as ‘antibiotic’ or ‘antifungal’ are consistently used in preference to antimicrobial when referring to medicines against a specific type of organism.

 Stewardship.
-‘Stewardship’ frequently comes up in discussions about drug resistance – specifically, how stewards can ensure that antibiotics are used in such a way as to maximize the chance of their being conserved for future generations.
+‘Stewardship’ frequently comes up in discussions about drug resistance – specifically, how stewards can ensure that antibiotics are used in such a way as to maximize their effect and the chance of their being conserved for future generations.
 But the term is invariably used too narrowly.

-Historically, antibiotic stewardship has been conducted as part of hospital programmes and many people use it to refer to the actions of physicians.
+Historically, antibiotic stewardship has been conducted as part of hospital programmes and many people use it to refer to the actions of physicians and pharmacists.
 Yet today its practice is far broader (see Table).
-Stewardship in human or animal health can be an individual, hospital or community-level commitment to restricting antibiotics to those patients or animals that have a bacterial infection, and ensuring that all aspects of the prescription (dose, duration and so on) are correct.
+Antibiotic stewardship in human or animal health can be an individual, hospital or community-level commitment to restricting antibiotics to those patients or animals that have a non-self-limiting bacterial infection, and ensuring that all aspects of the prescription (dose, duration and so on) are correct.
 At the other end of the scale, work on developing a global stewardship framework – potentially akin to the WHO Framework Convention on Tobacco Control-- is underway at WHO.

 Lastly, the term ‘conservation’ is often used interchangeably with stewardship.
 But ‘conservation’ has a broader meaning, encapsulating both stewardship and the prevention of infection in the first place, for instance through vaccination.

 War.
 Much of the rhetoric around drug resistance has pitched humans in a fight against bacteria.
-For instance, people frequently refer to “the war against superbugs”, or the “xxx”. [?? please give a couple of examples of how exactly war language is used in this context?
-For colour] Also -- in the pursuit of an enemy -- responsibility for the increase of antibiotic-resistant bacteria in humans is often placed at the door of animal health professionals, the livestock industry, farmers and veterinarians.
+For instance, people frequently refer to “the war against superbugs”, or the “fight against AMR”.
+Also -- in the pursuit of an enemy -- responsibility for the increase of antibiotic-resistant bacteria in humans is often placed at the door of animal health professionals, the livestock industry, farmers and veterinarians.

 This war narrative is unhelpful and misguided.
 The use of antibiotics in animals selects out bacteria that are resistant to antibiotics.
 And those resistant bacteria can be transferred from farm to fork.
 But the predominant driver of antibiotic resistance in humans is the intense pressure exerted by the misuse and overuse of antibiotics in people.

 The war narrative also fails to recognize our symbiotic relationships with bacteria.
-The more we go on the ‘attack’ the more likely we are to interrupt the vital roles that bacteria play in our guts, bloodstream and brains. [yes? a statistic would be good here?
-Roughly how many beneficial bacteria are thought to live in the human body?]
+The more we go on the ‘attack’ the more likely we are to interrupt the vital roles that bacteria play in our guts, airways and on our skin.
+Around 100 trillion bacteria reside in our guts, alone and the vast majority of them help us stay in good health.